U.S. judge cancels Apple-Google phone patent trial

 The case is Apple Inc et al v.
 Motorola Inc et al, U.S. District Court, Northern District of Illinois, No. 11-08540.

-(Reporting By Jonathan Stempel in New York; Additional reporting by Sinead Carew in New York and Poornima Gupta in San Francisco, editing by Bernard Orr)
+(Reporting By Jonathan Stempel in New York; Additional reporting by Sinead Carew in New York and Poornima Gupta in San Francisco, editing by Bernard Orr and Miral Fahmy)